Private, In-Home Tutoring in Barrington, Illinois

-SchoolTutoring Academy’s tutoring programs for Barrington students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Barrington, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Barrington 220 School District uses the Illinois Learning Standards (ILS) as the framework for teaching and learning in all core academic subjects as well as areas such as Career Development and Social/Emotional Learning.
 The primary goals of the curriculum is to ensure that all students are prepared for their college and career pursuits and have the educational opportunities available which support their interests.
 There are also Advanced Placement courses at the high school which use a well-developed college level curriculum to introduce students to the expectations they will face in post-secondary education.